 We may update this Privacy Policy from time to time to reflect changes in our practices, technologies, legal requirements, or for other operational or business reasons.
 When we make material changes to this Policy, we will notify you by:

+We will endeavour to provide at least thirty (30) days' notice of material changes where practicable.
 We encourage you to review this Policy periodically to stay informed about how we are protecting your information.

 If you have any questions, concerns, or complaints about this Privacy Policy or our privacy practices, or if you wish to exercise any of your privacy rights, please contact us: